Driving in Ireland:

 - Do not drink and drive.
-If caught with a Blood / Alcohol level exceeding 80mg, you may face a fine and/or imprisonment.
+If caught with a blood / alcohol level exceeding 50mg, you may face a fine and/or imprisonment.

 - Do not speed.
 Many Irish country roads are dangerously narrow and speed cameras are in operation.

-- Keep your driving license with you at all times.
+- Keep your driving licence with you at all times.

 - Keep any paperwork relating to the vehicle you are driving with you at all times eg. proof of insurance and vehicle registration document.